Virhex/virhex.github.io/_docs/level-editor/level-editor.md

 The level editor is a fast to learn and easy to use tool for creating levels.

 Level geometry is represented as shapes.
-Each shape has a faces.
+Each shape is made out of faces.
-A face contains a polygon, and material properties such name, projection UV plane, and transformation.
+A face contains a polygon, and material properties: name, projection UV plane, and transformation.

 Entities are used to describe things other than geometry, for example a light source or a moving shape.
 There are two types of entities: